arintrahman/iRoomie/README.md

 # Technical Architecture
 <img width="913" height="510" alt="Screen Shot 2568-12-17 at 21 34 07" src="https://github.com/user-attachments/assets/9f75dbb7-a6d1-4e38-b4c5-828c7f9d0892" />

+# React Frontend

+When a user performs an action (changing profile or submitting a match request), the frontend sends HTTP requests in JSON format to the backend API.
+Once a response is received, the frontend updates the UI accordingly.

+Interactions
+Sends requests to the Django REST API
+Receives JSON responses and renders them
+Relies on authentication state provided by the backend

+# Django backend

+Each endpoint corresponds to a specific feature (e.g., fetching profiles, creating matches, updating user data).
+The backend validates requests, performs necessary logic, interacts with the database, and returns structured responses.

+Interactions
+Receives HTTP requests from the React frontend Communicates with the authentication module to verify users Reads from and writes to the database using Django’s ORM

 # Developers
 - **Jihwi Min**: Worked on backend, frontend
 - **Veda Fernandes**: Worked on backend, frontend